 How do you do that?

 It’s very simple.
 Upload your collage/image to Block Posters, and it will split your image into several A4 formats.
-Print it and put it back together on your canvas.
+Then, print it and put it back together on your canvas.

 What paper to use to transfer images to canvas?

-Although I highly recommend printing the image(s) on a laserjet printer, the inkjet printer will work as well.
+Although I highly recommend printing the image(s) on a laserjet printer, the inkjet printer will also work.
 However, the results will be much more distressed.
-If you want to use color images, print them on photo paper and then make color copies on regular paper.
+If you want to use color images, print them on photo paper and make color copies on regular paper.

 This way, the quality will be a lot better.
 Don’t use photo paper directly to transfer the image because it simply won’t work.